Cufee/aftermath/README.md

 - Head over to General and click on Deploy.
 - Once the app is deployed and everything looks good in Logs, set the INTERACTIONS ENDPOINT URL under General Information in Discord Application settings to `https://yourdomain/discord/callback`.
 For example, `https://amth.one/discord/callback`.
 - You can start using Discord commands now!

+## On Source Code and Licensing
+Aftermath is a **source-available** project, **not** open source.
+Please note that this means you are not permitted to freely modify and redistribute any part of this codebase.
+For more information, refer to the specific licensing terms provided in the LICENSE file.